*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 By 1868, it had become clear that life at the reservation was unsustainable.
 General William Tecumseh Sherman visited the reservation and wrote of the inhumane situation in which the Navajo were essentially kept as prisoners, but lack of cost-effectiveness was the main reason Sherman recommended that the Navajo be returned to their homeland in the West.
 On June 1, 1868, the Navajo signed the Treaty of Bosque Redondo, an unprecedented treaty in the history of U.S.-Indian relations in which the Navajo were able to return from the reservation to their homeland.

-The history of Indian-American relations in California typified the decline of the western Indians.
 The treaties that had been signed with numerous Native nations in California in the 1850s were never ratified by the Senate.
 Over one hundred distinct Native groups had lived in California before the Spanish and American conquests, but by 1880, the Native population of California had collapsed from about 150,000 on the eve of the gold rush to a little less than 20,000.
 A few reservation areas were eventually set up by the U.S. government to collect what remained of the Native population, but most were dispersed throughout California.
 This was partly the result of state laws from the 1850s that allowed white Californians to obtain both Native children and adults as “apprentice” laborers by merely bringing the desired laborer before a judge and promising to feed, clothe, and eventually release them after a period of “service” that ranged from ten to twenty years.
 Thousands of California’s Natives were thus pressed into a form of slave labor that supported the growing mining, agricultural, railroad, and cattle industries.

 V. Western Economic Expansion: Railroads and Cattle